Layr-Labs/eigenlayer-docs/docs/risk/risk-faq.md

 Finally, building on the synergy point, as AVSs begin to serve more customers collectively, the economic scale of insurance will enable AVSs to meet their customers' need for absolute safety more affordably.

 ## LRT Related

 **What roles does LRTs serve?**

-First, LRTs allow EigenLayer to not fiancialize. and opportunity cost and defi.

 LRTs safeguard EigenLayer and AVSs from external financial risks tied to staked positions.
 In EigenLayer, stakers don't receive a transferable receipt post-staking.
 Despite this, we expect some stakers to try and financialize their positions.